trek-view/basecamp/_posts/2020-07-17-360-camera-sensors-imu-accelerometer-gyroscope-magnetometer.md

 What was once a device that simply exposed light to film, is now a device that [measures light hitting a sensor](/blog/what-is-global-shutter-rolling-shutter-360-cameras) and a whole host of other things; location, direction of travel, temperature...

 In the world of 360 tour photography, these sensors can be particularly important.
-For example, recording the pitch and roll of the camera at the time of capture can help improve stitching quality (e.g by making automatic horizon leveling possible).
+For example, being able to determine the pitch and roll of the camera at the time of capture can help improve stitching quality (e.g by making automatic horizon leveling possible).

 Last year a I explained more about [Yaw, Pitch and Roll](/blog/2020/yaw-pitch-roll-360-degree-photography).